-- To Include the Grade Center History, select the check box following the course ID.
+- Select Include the Grade Center History to also include the grade center in the archive.
 Selecting this option increases file size and processing time.

-- In the File Attachments section, choose whether to include only the links to course files or to include the links and copies of the course files content.
+Under File Attachments, choose whether to include only the links to course files or to include the links and copies of the course files content.